Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202311/index.md

 The 23.09 version of the Cray PE should also be fully compatible with the next LTS release of the Cray OS and management software distribution except that at that time a newer version of ROCm will become the basis.

+### Update November 17, 2023: Software stacks

+A lot of base libraries have been pre-installed on the system in the `LUMI/23.09` software stacks.
+At the moment, the cpeCray-23.09 version in particular is less extensive than usual.
+The reasons are twofold:

+-   Boost currently fails to compile with `cpeCray/23.09`.
+It is currently unclear if this is caused to errors in the Boost configuration process or to a bug in the compiler returning a wrong value during configuration.

+-   Some packages fail to compile due to sloppy code violating C or C++ language rules that have been in place for 20 or more years.
+Clang 16, the basis for the Cray Compilation Environment 16, is more strict imposing those language standards than previous compilers.
+In some cases we were able to disable the errors and the package compiled, but some software using Gnome GLib so far fails to compile.

+Those packages may be added to the software stack at a later date if we find solutions to the problems, but there is no guarantee that these problems can be solved with the current versions of those packages and CPE.

+We've also started the process of porting user-installable EasyBuild recipes.
+Some are already available on the system, others will follow, possibly on request.